near/NEPs/specs/Standards/NonFungibleToken/Payout.md

 ## Fallback on error

-In the case where either the `max_len_payout` causes a panic, or a malformed `Payout` is returned, the caller contract should transfer all funds to the token owner.
+In the case where either the `max_len_payout` causes a panic, or a malformed `Payout` is returned, the caller contract should transfer all funds to the original token owner selling the token.

 ## Potential pitfalls

 The payout must include all accounts that should receive funds.
-Thus the token owner must be included.
+Thus it is a mistake to assume that the original token owner will receive funds if they are not included in the payout.

 NFT and financial contracts vary in implementation.
 This means that some extra CPU cycles may occur in one NFT contract and not another.
 Furthermore, a financial contract may accept fungible tokens, native NEAR, or another entity as payment.
 Transferring native NEAR tokens is less expensive in gas than sending fungible tokens.
 For these reasons, the maximum length of payouts may vary according to the customization of the smart contracts.